-4.4 Assess nent surveys under the I. A. D. P.
+serveys under the I. A. D. P.

-During the period under report the surveys were continued in 17 districts covered under the Intensive Agricultural District Programme.
-In all the districts refresher training courses were arranged for the survey staff by the statistical cfficers in charge of the survey work in the respective districts.
+the period under report the surveys were continued in 17 districts the Intensive Agricultural District Programme.
+In all the districts courses were arranged for the survey staff by the statistical the survey work in the respective districts.

-Analysis of data collected during 1968-69 under the agronomic and agroeconomic survey was in progress.
-The analysis of data regarding crop cutting experiments conducted during 1968-69 was completed.
-The results indicated appreciable increase in the yield rates of the wheat in the districts of Shahabad, Ludhiana and Aligarh, as compared to the previous year.
-It was of the order of 12 percent in Shahabad and 4 percent in Ludhiana and Aligarh.
-The percentage increase in the yield rates of maize during 1968-69 as compared to the previous year was of the order of 45 in Ludhiana and 19 in Aligarh.
-The yield rates of paddy also showed encouraging results in many districts.
-The increase in yield rate during 1968-69 as compared to the preceding year varied from 4 percent in Alleppey district to 28 percent in Mandya.
-An appreciable increase of more than 20 percent in yield rate of paddy was also recorded in Surat-Bulsar and Thanjavur districts during 1968-69.
+was in progress.
+The analysis of data regarding crop cutting conducted during 1968-69 was completed.
+The results indicated the conducted during 1968-69 was completed.
+The results indicated the conducted during 1968-69 was completed.
+It was of Shahabad, and Aligarh, as compared to the previous year.
+It was of the order of Shahabad and 4 percent in Ludhiana and Aligarh.
+The percentage the conducted during 1968-69 as compared to the previous for the previous of 45 in Ludhiana and 19 in Aligarh.
+The yield rates of the conducted during results in many districts.
+The increase in yield rate the conducted to the preceding year varied from 4 percent in Mandya.
+An appreciable increase of more than the conducted paddy was also recorded in Surat-Bulsar and Thanjavur

 Special emphasis was laid for collecting data on crop yield and other related characters on high yielding varieties of cereal crops grown in the IADP districts.
 The results indicated that during 1968-69, the increase in yield rate of high yielding varieties of paddy over the indigenous ranged from 60 to 100 percent in the districts of Sambalpur, Surat-Bulsar, West Godavari, Alleppey, Cachar and Palghat.
 In the districts of Raipur and Shahabad it was more than 40 per cent and in the districts of Mandya and Thanjavur the differences were of moderate order.
 The difference in the yield rates of high yielding varieties of wheat and local varieties was of the order of 150 percent in Jammu, 90 percent in Ludhiana, 70 percent in Shahabad and 30 percent in Aligarh.
 The differences in yield rates of hybrid maize, jowar and bajra over the local varieties were found to be of moderate order.
 Rate of consumption of fertilizer was substantially higher for high yielding varieties in all the districts and in a number of them the farmers have adopted the recommended doses for these varieties.

-4.5 Surveys for assessment of high yielding varieties programme :
+4.5 Surveys for assessment of high yielding varieties programme: